assembler-institute/sass-clone-instagram/README.md

 </p>

 <p align="left">
-"@use", as explained on the las question, is an import method that allows a more restricted scope and allows the developer to create private styles and variables.
+"@use", as explained in the las question, is an import method that allows a more restricted scope and allows the developer to create private styles and variables.
 </p>